imageguy/openscad_primitives/README.md

 - fillet_cube: An operator that fillets one or more edges of a cube.
 Edges can be configured all together, in groups (bottom edges, top edges and vertical edges), or singly.
 Each edge can have a different fillet radius.
 There is no requirement that the first child in the scope is actually a cube, so this module can be used to fillet edges on other shapes.

 - support_box: Makes a set of plates to support an overhang.
-Plates fill a cube and are by default colored red.
 All plates go across the shorter dimension but, if the plates are high enough, cross plates are added to stiffen the structure.